What is maskne?

 To best treat maskne and take steps to prevent an outbreak, Dr Yusra recommends making certain lifestyle changes, as well as adapting beauty regimes.
 Here are her ten top tips for fighting maskne:

 Dr Yusra says “it is really important to ensure that you cleanse your face in the morning and double cleanse in the evening.
 I love the Obagi foaming gel for this as it removes all make up, grime and deep cleanses pores.”
-She also recommends pore therapy – a prescription item that contains 2% salicylic acid to reduce inflammation on the surface of the skin and breaks up excess oil.
+She also recommends pore therapy – a prescription item that contains 2% salicylic acid to reduce inflammation on the surface of the skin and break up excess oil.
 This will help to reduce angry maskne with pustule spots, quickly.

 - Hypochlorous acid

 This can be bought over the counter as Clinisept or you can purchase Thoclor, a stabilised and pure form of hypochlorous acid.
 Dr Yusra recommends using it every day after washing your face in the morning and evening, spraying it onto the affected area and leaving it to dry.
 Hypochlorous acid acts as an anti-inflammatory and has similar effects to an alpha hydroxy acid, exfoliating the upper layer of the skin gently to reduce congestion.
-It also has disinfecting properties, killing the bacteria that causes acne, acting as a mild exfoliant and helping to reduce inflammation.
+It also has disinfecting properties, killing the bacteria that cause acne, acting as a mild exfoliant and helping to reduce inflammation.

 - Benzoyl Peroxide

 Benzoyl Peroxide or BPO degrades and releases oxygen to kill P acnes.
 It can be bought over the counter, or the more effective forms are available on prescription.
-In accordance with the National Institute of Clinical Evidence, this is the first line measure for treatment of acne and works well on moderate outbreaks that are angry, red and painful to reduce inflammation.
+In accordance with the National Institute of Clinical Evidence, this is the first-line measure for the treatment of acne and works well on moderate outbreaks that are angry, red and painful to reduce inflammation.
 However, it needs to be used in moderation as overuse can lead to dryness and irritation and so it is best to moisturise well after use.
-As BPO can lead to post inflammatory pigmentation; it is important to also layer on SPF if the area is exposed to the sun.
+As BPO can lead to post-inflammatory pigmentation; it is important to also layer on SPF if the area is exposed to the sun.
 Dr Yusra recommends Obagi Clenziderm therapeutic lotion due to its fast acting properties which is available on prescription only.